 - Exclusions for recent international activities.

-Entities subject to the DMTT must register with the Kuwait Tax Authority within 120 days of becoming subject to it, with an exceptional extension until September 30, 2025.
+Entities subject to the DMTT must register with the Kuwait Tax Authority within 120 days after becoming subject to it, with an exceptional extension until September 30, 2025

 The rule applies to:

-- Kuwaiti entities that are part of multinational groups that meet the income thresholds;
+- Kuwaiti member entities of multinational groups meeting the income thresholds;

 - Joint ventures with at least 50% ownership by the multinational group;